-Iringa is situated in the southern highlands of Tanzania, with a population of about 113,000 (as of 2007).
+Iringa is situated in the southern highlands of Tanzania, with a population of about 150,000 (as of 2020), however the population of the wider Iringa region is approximately 1 million.
 The town stretches over a hilltop overlooking the Ruaha River to the south and spreads along the ridges and valleys to the north.
-Iringa has a constant stream of tourists passing through on their way to Ruaha National Park.
+Iringa has a constant stream of tourists passing through on their way to Ruaha National Park

 In Tanzania life in the villages is becoming harder and harder.
 The old pattern of marriage and family is disintegrating.
 Husbands and wives are leaving home to try and find work in towns.
 In Tanzania 18% of children (0-18) are either orphans or vulnerable children.